yschen25/Kuan_Message_Board/README.md

 <br/>

-2. Get Random background everytime when you reload the website
+2. Seeing Random background everytime when you reload the website
 <p align="center">
    <img src="02.gif" alt="Kuan_MessageBoard" title="Kuan_MessageBoard" width="85%">
 </p>
 <br/>

-3. If you open the DevTools then you will find out a little tip, just type it and send it
+3. If you open the DevTools then you will find out a little tip, just type and send it
 <p align="center">
    <img src="03.gif" alt="Kuan_MessageBoard" title="Kuan_MessageBoard" width="85%">
 </p>